Csaba Szabo (pharmacologist)

-Csaba Szabo, a physician and pharmacologist, is the Head of the Pharmacology Section of the University of Fribourg in Switzerland.
+Csaba Szabo, a physician and pharmacologist, is the Head of the Pharmacology Section and President of the Department of Oncology, Microbiology and Immunology (OMI) of the University of Fribourg in Switzerland.
 The Public Library of Science Magazine, PLOS Biology, recognized Szabo in 2019 as one of the most cited researchers in the world.

 Early life

-Szabo was born in Győr, Hungary on July 12, 1967.
+Szabo was born in Győr, Hungary, on July 12, 1967.
 He received his M.D. from the Semmelweis University Medical School in Budapest in 1992.
 From 1992 to 1994 he trained in pharmacology at the William Harvey Institute in London with Nobel Laureate Sir John Vane and received a Ph.D. in pharmacology.
 Szabo also holds a Ph.D. in physiology, and a Doctor of Sciences degree from the Hungarian University of Sciences.

-From 2018 he serves as the Chair of the Pharmacology Section at the University of Fribourg, Switzerland.